Whether you're hiring a dedicated QA team for the first time or replacing an existing vendor, ThinkSys deploys in 3–7 days with zero ramp-up gaps.

 Core workflows are documented, executed, and updated every sprint, so regression never gets skipped.
 We maintain a living test suite that evolves with your product, ensuring critical paths stay protected as features change.
 This protects the critical journeys users expect and helps ensure smooth releases as features change.

-We identify what to automate, when, and why-so your automated testing focuses on stable, high-value flows.
+We identify which flows need automated testing, when to automate them, and why.
 You get a prioritized plan: which tests should be automated now (high-value, stable), which should wait (still changing), and which should stay manual (exploratory, UX validation).

 Pass/fail summary + known risks + rollback conditions, delivered 2 hours before go-live.
 Every release gets a documented go/no-go recommendation with test coverage status, open defects by severity, and a deployment readiness checklist.